Make an appeal | Redland City Council

 How to make an appeal

-To make an appeal, download and complete the infringement notice appeal form [PDF, 0.3MB].
-This form should be accompanied by any supporting evidence.
+Alternatively, you can download and complete the infringement notice appeal form [PDF, 0.3MB]

-Submit form and supporting documentation to Redland City Council before the payment due-by date via:
+Please submit your form and supporting documentation to Redland City Council before the payment due date.